 Mission & Ethos

-Prajna Fire’s mission is to empower Westerners to engage spiritual practice with integrity, creativity, and joy. by making available authentic teachings of the Kagyu lineage of Tibetan Buddhism, which founding teachers Yeshe and Zopa received directly from great living lineage masters in Nepal and India, to all who seek to eradicate suffering and cultivate happiness to its fullest potential, individually and collectively, whether Buddhist or not.
+Prajna Fire’s mission is to empower practitioners to engage spiritual practice with integrity, creativity, and joy. by making available authentic teachings of the Kagyu lineage of Tibetan Buddhism, which founding teachers Yeshe and Zopa received directly from great living lineage masters in Nepal and India, to all who seek to eradicate suffering and cultivate happiness to its fullest potential, individually and collectively, whether Buddhist or not.